Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Status: Good standing means all reports and filing fees are up to date.

-• Life period: Perpetual is the most common and means the entity intends to exist indefinitely.
+• Life period: Perpetual is the most common, meaning the entity intends to exist indefinitely.

-• Statutory Agent Information: An Arizona Statutory Agent (called a Registered Agent in many states) is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners, and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t listed.
+• Statutory Agent Information: An Arizona Statutory Agent (a Registered Agent in many states) is the singular point of contact for the entity should a legal or tax notice be sent to the business.

 • Principal Information: Names of officers or members of the entity.